 - Eat less processed, junk food, sugar and empty calories.
 In fact you should really avoid them altogether.

 - Detoxify—get rid of environmental and internal toxins.

 - Balance your hormones.

 Here are things to boost and protect your mitochondria:

-- Eat whole real, colorful plant food – 8-12 servings of fresh vegetables, fruits, beans, nuts, seeds, whole grains every day full of antioxidants and phytonutrients
+- Eat whole real, colorful plant food—8-12 servings of fresh vegetables, fruits, beans, nuts, seeds, and whole grains every day, they are full of antioxidants and phytonutrients.

-- Take mitochondria protective and energy boosting nutrients such as acetyl-L-carnitine, alpha lipoic acid, coenzyme Q10, n-acetyl-cysteine, NADH, D-ribose, resveratrol, magnesium aspartate
+- Take mitochondria protective and energy boosting nutrients such as acetyl-L-carnitine, alpha lipoic acid, coenzyme Q10, n-acetyl-cysteine, NADH, D-ribose, resveratrol, and magnesium aspartate.

 Taking care of your mitochondria will allow you to increase your energy, lose weight, and age well.
 It is a cornerstone of creating UltraWellness.